Chia-Codes/Portfolio/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * Code was used from this site used to create structural foundtation of navbar and cards custmoised to my relevant preferences and ensure syncrinicity of styling throughout the site.
+    * Also bootstrap was useful for providing Javascript code in order for functional & responsive structure, in this case collapsing navbar on click in mobile view.
 * [Javascript](https://javascript.com/)
     * Javascript also deserve ceditation as it was used in conjustion with bootstrap 5.3
 * [Squoosh](https://www.squoosh.com)
     * Was used to compress files, coverting them from png to webp increasing site load time.
 * [Code Institute](https://learn.codeinstitute.net)
     * Code institute resorces including my mentor (Gareth Mcgirr) help with structural elements and how to code for prefered results.
+   - The codes used were learnt in walkthrough projects shown in on the poject potrfolio page then implemented in this project.
+   - Adding bootstrap framwork to html document
+   - Learning to add JS to the document in order for bootstrap functions to be coherent.
 * [W3 Schools](https://www.w3schools.com)
     * Used to learn, reference and discover code elements to help build site.
 In this website 'w3-container' & 'loading'
 * [Slack](https://slack.com/intl/en-gb/)